distributedstatemachine/kan-rs/README.md

 ## Educational Purpose

-`kan-rs` is developed for educational purposes, serving as a learning resource for those interested in understanding and implementing KANs in Rust.
+`kan-rs` is developed for educational purposes, serving as a learning resource for those interested in understanding and implementing KANs in 🦀.
 It provides a starting point for exploring the concepts and techniques behind KANs and encourages experimentation and further development.

 However, it is important to note that `kan-rs` is not production-ready (and probably never will be) and should not be used in critical or real-world applications without thorough testing, validation, and additional development efforts.
 The implementation may have limitations, bugs, or performance issues that need to be addressed before considering it for production use.

 ## Getting Started

 To get started with `kan-rs`, refer to the documentation and examples provided in the repository.
 The code is organized into modules, and the main entry point is located in the `src/main.rs` file.
-You can run the code using the Rust compiler and experiment with different configurations and datasets.

 ## Contributing